All departures are on sale through June 26!

 From Barisciano to Fonte Cerreto

-we continue the group trek through the spectacular plateaus of the Gran Sasso and Monti della Laga National Park.
+We continue our group trek through the spectacular highlands of the Gran Sasso and Monti della Laga National Park.
 The slightly uphill stage takes us to the peaceful oasis of the former Convent of San Colombo (1088 m) and the Tempietto di Sant'Eusanio.
 In about five hours, this excursion will allow us to combine history, nature, and the beauty of a sustainable tourism experience in Abruzzo, making every step an unforgettable experience.
-The guided group holiday has come to an end: we can return home or stay overnight and take part in tomorrow's optional excursion.
+The guided group vacation has come to an end: we can return home or stay overnight and take part in tomorrow's optional excursion.

 Sixth day

-If we stayed an extra night in L'Aquila or Fonte Cerreto, it means we chose to crown this week of trekking with a guided climb to Corno Grande.
-From Campo Imperatore at an altitude of 2100 meters, we will begin our ascent towards the Duca degli Abruzzi Refuge and then along the ridge near Conca del Calderone.
-Together with our expert guide , we will follow the path, which becomes increasingly steep and rocky, until we reach the summit at an altitude of 2912 m.
+If we have stayed an extra night in L'Aquila or Fonte Cerreto, it means that we have chosen to crown this week of trekking with a guided climb to Corno Grande.
+From Campo Imperatore at an altitude of 2100 meters, we will begin to climb towards the Duca degli Abruzzi Refuge and then along the ridge near the Conca del Calderone.
+Together with our expert guide, we will follow the path, which becomes increasingly steep and rocky, until we reach the summit at an altitude of 2912 meters.
 The view stretches 360° from the Apennine mountains to the Adriatic Sea, just 30 kilometers away.
 We will return to Fonte Cerreto around 4:00 p.m.

 Fonte Cerreto can be reached from L'Aquila by taking the M6 bus.
 If you arrive by train, get off in the capital of Abruzzo and continue by bus to the base of the cable car to Campo Imperatore.
 Timetables and information are available at https://www.ama.laquila.it/linee-e-orari/elenco-linee-ama.